amytraylor/amytraylor.github.io/work/working_bibliography.md

 **Haraway, D. (1988).** Situated knowledges: The science question in feminism and the privilege of partial perspective. *Feminist Studies*, 14(3), 575–599.
 ✓ Confirmed from PDF.
 Key passages:
-— "I am arguing for politics and epistemologies of location, positioning, and situating, where partiality and not universality is the condition of being heard to make rational knowledge claims." p.
-589.
+— "I am arguing for politics and epistemologies of location, positioning, and situating, where partiality and not universality is the condition of being heard to make rational knowledge claims." **p.
+589** ✓
-— "Only partial perspective promises objective vision." p.
-583.
+— "Only partial perspective promises objective vision." **p.
+583** ✓
-— God trick first appears p.
-581.
+— God trick first appears **p.
+581** ✓
-— Diffraction, Trinh, speaking nearby NOT in this text — those are in Modest Witness (1997).
+— Diffraction, Trinh, and speaking nearby do NOT appear in this text.

 **Haraway, D. (1991).** A Cyborg Manifesto: Science, technology, and socialist-feminism in the late twentieth century.
 In *Simians, Cyborgs, and Women: The Reinvention of Nature* (pp. 149–181).
 Routledge.
 [PDF in project folder as Chapter 18 reprint — scan only, no extractable text.
 Page numbers refer to Routledge edition.]

+**Haraway, D. (1992).** The promises of monsters: A regenerative politics for inappropriate/d others.
+In L. Grossberg, C. Nelson, & P. A. Treichler (Eds.), *Cultural Studies* (pp. 295–337).
+Routledge.
+✓ PDF in project folder (haraway_Promises_of_Monsters.pdf — scan, readable via pypdf). **This is the origin text for the diffraction metaphor in feminist theory.**
+Key passages confirmed:
+— pp. 299–300: Trinh Minh-ha's "critical difference within" quoted and extended into the diffraction metaphor.
+Passage Barad (2003) quotes verbatim: "Diffraction does not produce 'the same' displaced, as reflection and refraction do.
+Diffraction is a mapping of interference, not of replication, reflection, or reproduction.
+A diffraction pattern does not map where differences appear, but rather maps where the effects of differences appear."
+— Trinh appears at pp. 299 and 335 (footnote 17).
+**Note:** The draft previously misattributed this passage to Haraway (1997, p.
+271) — corrected.
+The 1997 *Modest Witness* is a separate further development.

 **Haraway, D. (1997).** *Modest_Witness@Second_Millennium.FemaleMan©_Meets_OncoMouse™*.
 Routledge.
-[NOT in project folder.
-Page TK items still needed:]
+✓ Text in project folder.
+All key page numbers confirmed:
-— [page TK] diffraction vs. reflexivity passage ("the history of interaction, interference, reinforcement, difference") — currently cited at p.
-273 in the draft; verify.
-— [page TK] figuration passage ("performative images that can be inhabited") — currently cited at p.
-11 in the draft; verify.
+— "Figurations are performative images that can be inhabited" — **p.
+11** ✓
-— [page TK] passage where Haraway cites Trinh and connects speaking nearby to situated knowledge and diffraction.
-— [page TK] "diffracting the rays of technoscience" — currently cited at p.
-16; verify.
+— "diffract the rays of technoscience" — **p.
+16** ✓
+— Reflexivity vs. diffraction passage ("reflexivity, like reflection, only displaces the same elsewhere") — **p.
+16** ✓
+— The phrase "diffraction patterns record the history of interaction, interference, reinforcement, difference" (p.
+271) is a separate, later passage about Lynn Randolph's painting "A Diffraction."
+The earlier, theoretically foundational diffraction-from-Trinh passage is in Haraway (1992) *Promises of Monsters*, pp. 299–300, not in this text.
+Draft corrected accordingly.
 — Gene passage (Haraway, 1997, p.
-142) — currently cited as such via Braidotti (2006, p.
-27); likely correct.
+142) — cited via Braidotti (2006, p.
+27); plausible but not independently verified from this file.
+— **Note:** Trinh T. Minh-ha does not appear anywhere in Modest Witness.
+The claim that Haraway cites Trinh in this text was incorrect and has been removed from the draft.

 **Haraway, D. (2013).** *When Species Meet*.
 University of Minnesota Press.
 [Referenced via Torosyan et al.; "becoming with."]